Free Design and Pattern - Sewing Set

 Embroidery Instructions:

-3. Teal thread Stem Stitch the word "Needleusing 2 Strands
+3. Teal thread Stem Stitch the word "Needle"

-Lazy Daisy Stitch for the eye of the Needle.
+with an open Lazy Daisy Stitch for the eye

 Thread on 4 mm.
 Teal Ribbon and complete